Everdend’s Top Brokerage Picks

 Definition: Dividend Growth Screening helps investors find "Dividend Aristocrats" (25+ years of dividend increases) and other companies with consistent dividend increases—often a sign of financial health and management’s commitment to shareholder returns.

-Why It Matters: Companies that consistently raise dividends tend to be stable, profitable businesses with strong free cash flow.
-These screens help identify quality companies with management teams committed to increasing shareholder returns over time.
+Why It Matters: Companies that consistently raise dividends tend to be stable and profitable businesses with strong free cash flow.
+These screens help identify quality companies with reliable management teams committed to increasing shareholder returns over time.

 Payout Ratio Analysis

-What It Is: Tools that examine what percentage of a company’s earnings or free cash flow is being paid out as dividends.
+What It Is: Tools that track what percentage of a company’s earnings or free cash flow is being paid out as dividends.

 Definition: The Payout Ratio indicates dividend sustainability by showing what portion of profits a company distributes to shareholders.
 Lower ratios (generally below 60% for most industries) suggest more sustainable dividends with room for future growth.

-Why It Matters: A very high payout ratio may indicate an unsustainable dividend that could be cut in economic downturns.
-Advanced payout ratio tools help dividend investors assess the safety and growth potential of their income streams.
+Why It Matters: An extremely high payout ratio may indicate an unsustainable dividend that could be cut in economic downturns.
+Advanced payout ratio analysis tools help dividend investors assess the safety and growth potential of their income streams.

-Brokerage Strength: Schwab and Vanguard offer robust payout ratio analysis, with metrics for earnings and cash flow, plus industry comparisons.
+Brokerage Strength: Interactive Brokers provides robust payout ratio analysis, with detailed earnings and cash flow metrics plus industry benchmarks.

 Dividend Calendar Integration

-What It Is: Interactive tools that display upcoming dividend payments, ex-dividend dates, and payment histories in calendar format.
+What It Is: Tools that display upcoming dividend payments, ex-dividend dates, and payment histories in a calendar format.

 Definition: A Dividend Calendar tracks important dates including declaration dates, ex-dividend dates (when an investor must own the stock to receive the upcoming dividend), record dates, and payment dates across an entire portfolio.